Stella Maris F.C.: Milk Cup

 Stella Maris have been regular participants in the Milk Cup, playing against the youth teams of among others, Feyenoord, Manchester United, Manchester City, Everton, Blackburn Rovers and Middlesbrough as well as national youth teams representing Wales, Estonia and Slovakia.
 On 27 July 1994, Glen Crowe scored a hat-trick as Stella Maris defeated Estonia 8–0 in a Milk Cup game.

 Women's teams

 Stella Maris has also fielded women's teams in both the Dublin Women's Soccer League and the FAI Women's Cup.
 Republic of Ireland women's internationals Stephanie Roche and Áine O'Gorman are both former Stella Maris players.

 Home ground

 In May 2014, Stella Maris opened a new clubhouse and a new 3G pitch at their base at Richmond Road.
 The facilities were officially opened by two former players, Johnny Giles and Eamon Dunphy, who were joined at the opening ceremony by Football Association of Ireland (FAI) chief John Delaney.

-Stella Maris also play matches at a number of local pitches based at Clonturk Park and Albert College Park.
+Stella Maris also plays matches at a number of local pitches based at Clonturk Park and Albert College Park.